gezsi/mdd-clustering/README.md

   --depression=DEPRESSION
       Name of the variable 'depression' (for multiple variables, format as comma-separated strings without spaces) [default: F32,F33].

+	--codetable=CODETABLE
+		  Filename for code table containing disease names for each disease code (columns of the input file) [default: NA]

   -r REMOVE, --remove=REMOVE
       Names of variables to remove (format: comma-separated strings without spaces).